Sioux City Schools to schedule May 'virtual' commencement for graduating seniors

-SIOUX CITY -- Even though the Sioux City Community School District won't be hosting traditional commencement ceremonies for its graduating seniors in May, alternative ceremonies are already being planned.
+SIOUX CITY -- Even though the Sioux City Community School District won't be hosting traditional commencement ceremonies for its graduating seniors in May, virtual ceremonies will be held instead.

 Due to COVID-19 concerns, a large-scale ceremony isn't currently possible.
-Instead, a virtual commencement program will be taking place for each of the three high schools, at the Tyson Events Center, on May 23.
+Instead, a virtual commencement program will be taking place for each of the three high schools, at the Tyson Events Center, on the originally scheduled graduation date, May 23.

 At the ceremonies, each student's name will be read individually while a screen view shows the student's photo and information.